ibm-cloud-docs/vpc/block_storage_is_troubleshoot.md

 {: #troubleshoot-topic-5}
 {: troubleshoot}

-The root keys in the Key management service (KMS) instance remain registered to the deleted block storage volume or image resources.
+The root keys in the Key management service (KMS) instance remain registered to the deleted Block Storage volume or image resources.
 {: tsSymptoms}

 If you remove IAM authorization from Cloud Block Storage to the KMS before you delete all BYOK volumes or images, the root key fails to unregister from the resource.